d12frosted/elpa-mirror/melpa/igist-readme.txt

 ; Customization

-`igist-current-user-name' is a customizable option that represents the GitHub user name used for making authorized requests.
+- `igist-current-user-name': This variable should be set to a string that contains your GitHub username.

-`igist-auth-marker' This variable can either be a string containing the OAuth token or a symbol indicating where to fetch the OAuth token.
+- `igist-auth-marker': This variable can either be a string that contains the OAuth token or a symbol indicating where to retrieve the OAuth token.

-`igist-per-page-limit'
+- `igist-message-function': A custom function for displaying messages.
+  Should accept the same arguments as the `message' function.

-     The number of results per page (max 100).
+- `igist-per-page-limit': The number of results displayed per page should be a value ranging between 30 to 100.
+The default value is 30.

-`igist-ask-for-description'
-     When to prompt for description before posting new gists.
+- `igist-ask-for-description': Determines when to prompt for a description before posting new gists.
+The default setting prompts for a description before saving a new gist.

-`igist-mode-for-comments'
-     Major mode when editing and viewing comments.
-     Program `pandoc' should be installed for `org-mode'.

-`igist-list-format'
-     Format for gist list.
+- `igist-enable-copy-gist-url-p': Specifies whether and when to add the URL of a new or updated gist to the kill ring.
+The default setting is after the creation of new gists.

+- `igist-list-format': Specifies the format of the user's Tabulated Gists buffers.

+- `igist-explore-format': Specifies the format of the Explore Public Gists tabulated buffers.

 ; Keymaps